python-can-define-radio/python-course/classroom_activities/ex_2_print_and_inputs.md

 # print("Any line preceded by a '#' will not run.")
 ```

+We speak of commenting frequently, so here are some example sentences to show how the phrase is used:

+- "Comment out those lines"
+- "Disable those lines"
+- "Those lines are commented out"
+- "Comment them out"
+- "Rem those out" (_The verb "rem" comes from "remark", which is a synonym for comment._)
+- "Rem them out"

 You can manually add the `#` characters if you want, but there's an easier way in VS Code:

 - Highlight any portion of the lines
 - Press `Ctrl /`

-Disabling the exercises as you go is a great idea because it allows you to keep them for reference, but not see the output every time you press run.
+Commenting out the exercises as you go is a great idea because it allows you to keep them for reference, but not see the output every time you press run.

+Speaking of comments, you'll see that we've numbered our exercises.
+We highly recommend that you number them on your computer as you work through them, as it makes them easier to find later.

 ```python3
 ## 2b